 ISI Inspection Report 2014

 Pupils achieve well above the average for maintained primary schools in national tests at the age of 7 and above the national average at age 11.

 A broad and innovative curriculum encourages active learning.
 In Key Stage 1, the curriculum becomes more structured and learning more formalised.
-A creative, thematic approach aims to inspire and enthuse: promoting connections, building confidence and raising self-esteem - enabling children to grow in independence and to develop in knowledge, skills and understanding.
-Thus, a strong balance is maintained in enhancing the academic, emotional and social intelligences.
+Our teaching approach aims to inspire and enthuse: boosting skills, building confidence and raising self-esteem - enabling children to grow in independence and to develop in knowledge and understanding.
+Thus, a strong balance is maintained in enhancing their academic, emotional and social intelligence.

 Many of our pupils gain Scholarships to selective senior schools: they are supported by strong curricular provision and specialist teaching.
 We promote high levels of achievement and effort, as the children acquire the academic skills they need.
 We push the boundaries beyond a mere acquisition of knowledge: we want children to develop the qualities to investigate and enquire, to solve problems and to take responsibility for their own learning.

 Strong pastoral foundations are the bedrock of learning and are at the heart of Oakfield’s curriculum.
 Thus, all children have a Form Tutor who works to nurture a child’s identity and security as soon as they begin their learning journey at Oakfield.